 5. What is the timeline for Turner Prize?

-The four nominees will be announced on 1st May 2019, the exhibition at Turner Contemporary will be held from 28th September 2019 to 12 January 2020, with the winner announced in December at an event in Margate and broadcast live on BBC News at 10pm.
+The four nominees will be announced on 1st May 2019, the exhibition at Turner Contemporary will be held from 28th September 2019 to 12 January 2020, with the winner announced on Tuesday 3rd December at an event in Margate and broadcast live on BBC News Channel at 9.30pm

 6. The Turner Prize provokes debate about art